harryreagan/ICT-managenet-System/README.md

 # ICT Management System

-This system provides a centralized dashboard for managing ICT operations within the hotel environment.
+This system provides a centralized dashboard for managing ICT operations within all busines , hotel , hospital , retail stores  environment.
 It is designed to streamline infrastructure monitoring, incident management, and automated maintenance workflows.

 ---